 Air quality in the district is generally good with only small pockets of elevated concentrations of pollution related to vehicle emissions, which are limited to congested high street areas and busy junctions.
-The Council continues to monitor air quality across the district, using nitrogen dioxide as the key indicator.
+The Council continues to monitor air quality at 42 locations across the District, using nitrogen dioxide as the key indicator.
+Appendix E of this document includes a summary of the pollutants of concern and monitoring data for the District.